HCS Score

 A large portion of activity on the platform involves predicting price movements, leveraged betting on market direction, short-term speculation, and high-risk trading strategies where profits and losses are determined primarily by market fluctuations rather than any productive economic activity.

-Think about what's actually happening.
+Consider what is actually happening.
 A trader opens a 10x leveraged long position on Bitcoin.
-If the price goes up, they profit.
-If it goes down, they get liquidated and lose their collateral.
+If the price goes up they profit.
+If it goes down they get liquidated and lose their collateral.
 No goods are produced.
 No services are provided.
 No economic value is created.
 Money simply moves from the losing side to the winning side based on price movement.

 That is Maysir.
 Not technically.
 Not arguably.
 Structurally and fundamentally.